syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/Appearance-Settings.md

 ---
 layout: post
-title: Appearance-Settings | WindowsForms | Syncfusion
+title: Appearance Settings in Windows Forms TabbedMDI control | Syncfusion
-description: appearance settings
+description: Learn about Appearance Settings support in Syncfusion Windows Forms TabbedMDI control and more details.
 platform: WindowsForms
 control: TabbedMDIPackage
 documentation: ug
 ---

-# Appearance settings
+# Appearance Settings in Windows Forms TabbedMDI

 The variousAppearance Settings for TabbedMDIManager are discussed in this section.